Aristotle's Defence of Poetry against Plato's Charge on Poetry

 Aristotle’s Defence of Poetry against Plato’s Charge on Poetry

-When we read Greek concepts of poetry, we come across two different theories: One is attack on poetry by Plato and second one is defence of poetry by Aristotle.
+When we read Greek concepts of poetry, we come across two different theories: One is attack on poetry by Plato and the second one is defence of poetry by Aristotle.
 Greek intellectuals who proposed these two opinions regarding poetry were Plato and Aristotle.
 Aristotle was very intelligent and favorite disciple of Plato.

 Plato attacked on poetry on multiple grounds like, moral, ethical, intellectual, slavish imitation, twice removed from reality, mother of lies, inferior to history, unhealthy influence on the morality of the young and emotional disequilibrium.

 Aristotle comes forward in the defence of the poetry in the form of his work Poetics.
 The Aristotle’s Poetics deals with poetry and tragedy.
-Plato charges poetry as the mother of lies and Aristotle proved that it was not so.
+Plato charges poetry as the mother of lies and Aristotle proved it was not so.
 Being a disciple of Plato, Aristotle also followed his master’s theories.
 He elaborated his master’s theories and modified them to create his own theories in the form of Poetics in defence of poetry.

 Similarities between Plato and Aristotle on Views of Poetry

 Both intellectuals considered poetry as an art of imitation.
 They also agreed upon that it creates and arouse emotions.
-Thirdly, poetry is source of pleasure.
+Thirdly, poetry is a source of pleasure.
 Lastly, that poetry leaves multiple effects on personality of humans.

 Major differences between Plato’s and Aristotle’s Concept on Poetry